curtissimo/stork/README.md

 5. Find an [issue](https://github.com/realistschuckle/stork/issues)
 6. Write a test.
 7. Write nice code.
+8. Run `grunt` and make sure you have no errors either in tests or in jslint.
 8. Commit.
 9. Make a PULL REQUEST if you're not already a contributor.